-A dissertation on an approved topic.
-Access will be considered for a candidate who is in possession of a university-based master's qualification in Urban Studies at NQF level 8, HEQC level 9.
+Programme code: SAQA ID: 73886 NQF Level: 10 Credits: 360 P7029Q 3AQA 1D.
+73000 NGI Level.
+10 Credits.
+500 possession of a university-based master's qualification in Urban Studies at NQF level 8, HEQC level 9.
 If a student does not comply with the requirements mentioned above, the Executive Dean of the Faculty may grant admission at the recommendation of the head of the department.
 The department must specifically approve of the field of study, the research topic, methodology and problem statement before the candidate may register.